rankedscorerevolution/rankedscorerevolution.github.io/docs/mania.md

 ```
 The latter's submitted score was exactly 1,000,000, whereas the ranked score given was 999,987, whereas the former's submitted score was the same but awarded 1,000,027.

-It is worth mentioning that the same can also happen with the total score.
+It is worth mentioning that the same can also happen with total score.

 Map 1:
 ```typescript